apiaryio/dredd/docs/overview.md

 Adding URL query parameter to all requests

 Dredd supports all possible authentications of HTTP API like:
   - basic
   - digest
-      - oauth 1.0a
+  - OAuth 1.0a
-      - oauth 2.0
+  - OAuth 2.0
-      - adding csrf tokens
+  - adding CSRF tokens

 ## Using Multipart Requests